MaibornWolff/codecharta/gh-pages/README.md

 ## Tech

-Jekyll is a static site renderer written in Ruby and most notably it is directly supported by Github.
-By default it does not provide any look-and-feel for your sites.
+Jekyll is a static site renderer written in Ruby and most notably it is directly supported by GitHub.
+By default, it does not provide any look-and-feel for your sites.
 MM provides that theme (css, layouts, some js etc.) and also adds very nice things like search.

 At first sight Jekyll is very simple.
 Basically "all" it does is copy files from your project structure to the generated folder called `_site`.
 So if you place an `index.html` in your project root, it'll also be in the root of `_site`.
 What creates value is that Jekyll can also modify the files during the copy operation, provided we tell it to: